Skip to content

 Why developers choose HostStack

-Fully-managed PostgreSQL with daily backups, point-in-time recovery, and version upgrades handled for you.
+Fully-managed PostgreSQL with daily backups, S3 off-site copies, and version upgrades handled for you.
 Fly's "Postgres" is an unmanaged cluster you operate via flyctl

 Real EU data residency in Nuremberg or Helsinki with a DPA at signup.
 Fly has EU regions but is US-incorporated (Schrems II territory)